oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 ### API

-We will use the existing events URL (.../api/events) and the existing Event business-entity in the API and open the possibility to add (POST) a new event (engine will off course impose permissions check on this operation).
+We will use the existing events URL (.../api/events) and the existing Event business-entity in the API and open the possibility to add (POST) a new event or delete an alert (engine will off course impose permissions check on this operation).
  1) Add REST-->Backend mapping in EventMapper (right now only the other direction exists).
 2) Add add() method declaration to EventsResource (this is the interface)
 3) Add add() method implementation to BackendEvenetsResource (take example of creation implementation in BackendHostsResource)
+4) Add delete() method declaration to EventsResource (forced for Alerts only in canDoAction)
+5) Add delete() method implementation to BackendEvenetsResource
-4) Add signatures to meta-data file (rsdl_metadata_v-3.1.yaml)
+6) Add signatures to meta-data file (rsdl_metadata_v-3.1.yaml)
-5) Add tests
+7) Add tests
-*Note that no update or delete are required.
+*Note that no update is required.
 *

 ### User Experience